 - Hover the mouse cursor next to the file, and then on the Files tab, click Version History.

 The Version History listing will open for that file.

-- Hover the mouse cursor over the version that you would like to restore, click the drop-down, and then click Restore.
-It will become the current version.
+- Hover the mouse cursor over the version that you would like to restore, click the drop‑down menu, and then click Restore.
+Your restored file will become the current version.